 Community Lincs has been awarded £24,926 to complete a pilot project across six communities in Lincolnshire

-These FREE events are aimed at anyone over 50 who is interested in what is happening in their communities.
-Community Lincs has come together with the Lincolnshire Co-Op, with the aims to build connections, reduce loneliness and social isolation in over 50’s.
+These FREE events are aimed at anyone who is interested in what is happening in their communities.
+Community Lincs has come together with the Lincolnshire Co-Op, with the aims to build connections, reduce loneliness and social isolation for local residents.